-The Company has entered into franchise agreements with Bendigo Bank that provide for a share of interest, fee, and commission revenue earned by the Company.
-The majority of the Company's income is from interest margin share which is based on a funds transfer pricing methodology which recognises that income is derived from deposits held, and that loans granted incur a funding cost.
+The Company has entered into four franchise agreements with Bendigo Bank that provide for a share of interest, fee, and commission revenue earned by the Company.
+Interest margin share is based on an agreed pricing methodology which recognises that income is derived from deposits held, and that loans granted incur a funding cost.
 Fees are based on the Company's current fee schedule and commissions are based on the agreements in place.
 All margin revenue is recorded as non-interest income when the Company's right to receive the payment is established.